angular-schule/website-articles/blog/2019-07-resolvers/README.md

 And indeed: to understand reactive programming you need a little change of thinking: Embrace functional and declarative programming, say goodbye to the commonly known imperative way.
 It needs a lot of practice and it is perfectly fine if you still struggle with Observables and all the operators.
 But once you're there you will see that Angular itself is a highly reactive framework.
-Component and view are always synchronized, events happen, we react to them, … Everything that happens somewhere can be interpreted as a stream of events or data – or even more abstract: a set of values.
+Everything that happens somewhere can be interpreted as a stream of events or data – or even more abstract: a set of values.
 And thinking of everything as a stream makes it easier to migrate to some sort of reactive state management later, like the popular NgRx.